Cyanuric Acid in Pools: What It Does and How to Adjust

 Fiberglass poolSame as surface type aboveFiberglass doesn’t affect CYA chemistry

-For hot tubs, see our hot tub water chemistry guide, spa chemistry operates on different principles and uses bromine rather than chlorine in most cases.
+For hot tubs, see our hot tub water chemistry guide, spa chemistry operates on different principles and uses bromine rather than chlorine usually.

 For saltwater pools, CYA works differently because SWGs generate chlorine at a steady, low rate continuously.
 Higher CYA (60-90 ppm) protects that generated chlorine from UV without requiring the SWG to work harder.
 See saltwater pool salt levels for the full SWG maintenance picture.